solana-foundation/developer-content/content/guides/getstarted/hello-world-in-your-browser.md

 - how to create a Solana wallet on Playground
 - how to program a basic Solana program in Rust
 - how to build and deploy a Solana Rust program
-- how to interact with your on chain program using JavaScript
+- how to interact with your onchain program using JavaScript

 ## Using Solana Playground

-[Solana Playground](https://beta.solpg.io) is browser based application that will let you write, build, and deploy on chain Solana programs.
+[Solana Playground](https://beta.solpg.io) is browser based application that will let you write, build, and deploy onchain Solana programs.
 All from your browser.
 No installation needed.

 It is a great developer resource for getting started with Solana development,